 .When I say simplicity, I mean simplicity from a software design/development perspective.
 OpenBSD follows the Unix philosophy and consciously avoids feature creep.
 There aren’t as many bells and whistles compared to other operating systems and that’s good.
 That means there’s less to sift through if something breaks.

 One of Linux’s strengths is also a grave weakness: the abundance of choice.
-Deciding what implementation to use for a mail/web/DNS/NTP server is a task in itself, as there are many out there.
+Deciding what implementation to use for a mail, web, Domain Name System (DNS), or Network Time Protocol (NTP) server is a task in itself, as there are many out there.

 With OpenBSD, one already has a sane, powerful, and secure suite of